 In groups of eight to 10, students are paired up with an Echo Hill staff naturalist and their classroom teacher for an afternoon that is decidedly low-tech and hands-on.
 Masks up, arms length apart, students hike the Howell Point trail and look for pawpaws, make DIY popcorn at the Native American site, pick herbs at the campus garden and build survivor-style driftwood forts along the beach, the release states.

-Play, exploration and conversation is encouraged and each activity is tailored to maximize teamwork and sense of group achievement.
+Play, exploration and conversation are encouraged and each activity is tailored to maximize teamwork and sense of group achievement.

 “I want to work here when I’m older,” said Tucker, a sixth-grade student with marlin and fishing rods on his mask.
 “I’m going to make shelters on the beach and catch my own fish!”